webdevelopers-eu/z-template/README.md

 UI.

 Tip: You can use this callback instead of `VALUE text` command to implement various effects when changing the text content of an element.
+E.g.
+`z-var="message call animateText"`, where `animateText` is a function that animates the text change.

 ## Lists, Contexts, and Scopes